turbopope/js-island-finder/readme.md

 `npm install` once.

-To analyze a repo: `./analyze /path/to/repo/ [subpath...]` (the path must be absolute).
+To analyze a repo: `./analyze /path/to/repo/ [tree-ish [subpath...]]` (the path must be absolute).
+Optionally pass a [tree-ish](http://stackoverflow.com/a/18605496) (e.g. a commit-sha1) to specify which revision to analyze.
 Optionally pass a whitelist of subpaths in the directory that should be analyzed.
+For now, if you want to specify subpaths, you must specify a revision (usually `master` or `HEAD` are fine).

 ### Keywords